-In 2018, we upgraded our infrastructure from Transport Layer Security (TLS) 1.1 to TLS 1.2.
+In 2018, we stopped support for TLS 1.0/1.1 and only supported TLS 1.2.
 As most of our products and services were using TLS 1.1, this required taking inventory, confirming they were all compatible with the upgrade, and conducting rigorous QA checks.